In June 2018, I had the privilege of auditioning and dancing with Ronald K. Brown/EVIDENCE during the American Dance Festival.

 I guess because I had some troubles catching on to the phrase

 Even the kids got a damn variation.
 We got nothing but ignored.

-I tried to make the most of it, but my spirit pretty much sunk at that point.
+I tried to make the most of it, but my spirit pretty much sank at that point.

 It was one of those moments when I began to question myself and my dance ability.
 Was I really that bad?
 Did I really suck that much?
 What was I doing driving all the way out here just to be relegated to the crappy dancer group?

 Honestly, no one in my group was incapable.
 Brown could have given us something more to do, but he seemed to almost be making an example out of us out of some hidden spite.

 And to top it off, Brown seemed to take a peculiar interest in me that made me very uncomfortable.
 He zeroed in on me a lot, pointing out every little mistake I made like I was the only one making them.

 In one instance, I was just marking some movement in my head, so my focus was a little bit down and inward.
 Brown thought that he would make an example out of me by telling me to look up.
 When I said, “Oh, I’m just thinking,” he said, “You need to think looking up.”
 It was a fine point, but the way he did it was conspicuous and meant to embarrass me.